 It would be easy to presume that Wenger, in light of his future relationship with the club, had come to watch George Graham’s Arsenal just a year out from claiming perhaps the most dramatic of league titles.
-However, it was in fact the balletic poise and technique of boyhood Tottenham fan turned player Glenn Hoddle which had bought the Frenchman to White Hart Lane.
+However, it was in fact the balletic poise and technique of boyhood Tottenham fan-turned-player Glenn Hoddle who had bought the Frenchman to White Hart Lane.

 At a time when football was still shunned as a working man’s game, there seemed no place less befitting of a football club, but alas, tucked away amongst the fleet of luxury yachts that line Fontvieille – a locale within Monaco itself, whose vast coastline port encompasses AS Monaco FC.

 Hoddle seemed the ideal fit both as a foil to Liberian forward George Weah, but also as the English anomaly at a club well accustomed to standing out in a place where football takes little precedence.
 Alongside fellow countryman, Mark Hateley, the other anomaly in a sea of red, white and blue, Hoddle picked up exactly where he had left off at Tottenham.
 He formed a potent attacking partnership alongside Weah, as they inspired Monaco to the Ligue 1 title in his first season at the club.